-The Information about this course is subject to hange.
-The course content, implementation kamination are under construction.
 This course covers the control and feedback control of systems and processes.

-After a (brief) refreshment of the basic feedback control system theory we will start when hg process in both the frequency domain and the time domain.
+After a (brief) refreshment of the basic feedback control system theory we will start with the modelling process in both the frequency domain and the time domain.
 After that we focus on the design criterions for controlled systems in conjunction with the root locus.
 For simulation purposes we will use the program Matlab.
 Control theory will be applied in the laboratory with several exercises.